Incurred Cost Meaning

 Below are some examples of the cost incurred by the company.

-- Rentals: It refers to the amount spent by the company at the beginning of the year for reaping the benefits for the full year.
+• Rentals: It refers to the amount the company spends at the beginning of the year to reap the benefits for the full year.
 Rent per month = Total Rent Paid / 12.

-- Telephone: It refers to the telephone expense paid by the company.
-Even if the bill has not been generated, it is a cost incurred and needs to be booked as an expense in the Profit & Loss Account.
+• Telephone: It refers to the telephone expense paid by the company.
+Even if the bill has not been generated, it is a cost incurred and must be booked as an expense in the Profit & Loss Account.

-- Supplies: It refers to the purchase of raw materials for the company to make the finished Goods.
-Even if it is not paid immediately, it is an expense for the Company and needs to be recognized as a liability in the Balance Sheet.
+• Supplies: It refers to the purchase of raw materials for the company to make the finished Goods.
+Even if it is not paid immediately, it is an expense for the Company and must be recognized as a liability on the Balance Sheet.

-- Depreciation: Depreciation refers to the benefits gained for using the Asset over the period.
-Even if it is a non-cash Expenditure, it needs to be booked as an expense in the Income Statement.
+• Depreciation: Depreciation refers to the benefits gained from using the Asset over the period.
+Even if it is a non-cash Expenditure, it must be booked as an expense in the Income Statement.

-- Salaries: It refers to the fixed expense paid to the employees of the company or the labor workforce to keep the business operations running.
+• Salaries: It refers to the fixed expense paid to the company's employees or the labor workforce to keep the business operation running.

-- Sundry Expenses: These are referred to as miscellaneous expenses incurred by the company on a day to day basis and form a part of the cost structure.
+• Sundry Expenses: These are miscellaneous expenses incurred by the company daily and form a part of the cost structure.

 Advantages